19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 31(2)

+[Deleted by Act 1 of 2019 wef 01/04/2019]

+31(2A)

-Failure to provide specimen of urine for urine test
+Failure to comply with order of Director for urine test

 —